nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.4.
 Listing the tasks: `list`

 Shows a list of all the tasks in the task manager.<br>
-> Listing is done automatically when user switches between the tabs.<br>
+> Listing is done automatically when you switch between the tabs.<br>
-> However, user can specify to list all the tasks he has in the task manager, which will be shown in a pop up.<br>
+> However, you can choose to list all the tasks you have in the task manager.
+This list will be shown in a pop up.<br>
-> User can also sort it accordingly to the deadlines, priorities, etc.
+> You can also sort it according to the deadlines, priorities, etc.
-> The index of the task as referenced by the task manager will be shown beside the task description, no matter what sort of list is queried.
+> The index of the task as referenced by the task manager will always be shown alongside the task, ie. the index is not affected by filtering the list.

-Shows a list of all the tasks in lexographical order.<br>
+Shows a list of all the tasks in lexicographical order.<br>
 Format: `list all`

-Shows a list of all the tasks sorted by deadlines.<br>
+Shows a list of all the tasks sorted by deadline.<br>
-Format: `list deadlines`
+Format: `list deadline`

-Shows a list of all the tasks sorted by priority.<br>
+Shows a list of all the tasks sorted by priority level.<br>
 Format: `list priority`

 Shows a list of the tasks sorted by a stated priority level, from 1 - 4.<br>
 Format: `list priority PRIORITY_LEVEL`
-> Tasks can be given any priority level from 0 to 3.
+> Tasks can be given any priority level from 1 to 4.
-> Tasks with PRORITY_LEVEL priority will be displayed.
+> Tasks with `PRORITY_LEVEL` priority will be displayed.

 Examples:
 * `list priority 1`

-Shows a list of tasks of the tags sorted in lexographical order.<br>
+Shows a list of tasks of the tags sorted in lexicographical order.<br>
 Format: `list t/TAGS...`
 > The tasks listed will be in clusters according to tags, but sorted in alphabetical order.<br>